Expectation for the MeV Gamma-Ray Emission from Pair-Instability Supernovae: Method

 Gamma-ray photons are generated from the decay chains of $^{56}$Ni $\rightarrow$ $^{56}$Co $\rightarrow$ $^{56}$Fe, and important nuclear decay lines included in the code are listed in Table \ref{tbl:iso}.
-The initial spatial position of the photon is determined by the spatial distribution of the parent nucleus.
+The initial spatial position of the photon is determined by the spatial distribution of the parent nucleus; that is, the generated photon number at a given location is proportional to the local $^{56}$Ni density.
 The direction of the photon is assigned isotropically in the rest frame of the expanding nucleus, and its energy is also initialized in that frame based on the energy of the radioactive decay.
-The dynamics of the ejecta are assumed to be homologous, which should be a good approximation for a few thousand days.
+The dynamics of the ejecta are assumed to be homologous and spherically symmetric, which is expected to be a good approximation throughout the simulation timescales (see Section \ref{subsec:bm} in detail).
 Each photon is converted to the rest frame using the Lorentz transformation, and this accounts for Doppler shifts and beaming effects due to homologous expansion.

 The Lorentz time dilation factor is applied to the nucleus's half-life to account for radioactive decay in the relativistic expansion ejecta.
 Specifically, if $t_{1/2,\mathrm{rest}}$ denotes the half-life measured in the nucleus's rest frame, then observers in the lab frame see it extended to